Science New Wave Fund III

 Round 3: Interviews

-Interviews with shortlisted applicants will take place in July–August.
+Interviews with shortlisted applicants will take place in May.

 Round 4: Decision